-Nathan Carlow is a lifelong Mainer, a proud educator, and the youngest member of the Maine House of Representatives.
+Nathan Carlow is a lifelong Mainer, a proud resident of Buxton, and the youngest member of the Maine House of Representatives.
 His youth and independence make him an effective lawmaker, and a fervent advocate of the people of Buxton, Hollis, and Saco in the Maine House of Representatives.

 In addition to his legislative duties, Nathan is serving his fifth year on the Bonny Eagle School Board, and was elected by his colleagues as the Board’s Vice Chairman and Chair of the Superintendent Search Committee.
 His dedication and work-ethic as a Board member has been noted by both current and former colleagues, and he’s well-known across the school district for his common-sense and down-to-earth attitude.
 As a state representative, his community has benefited from his level-headedness and willingness to work across the aisle.

 Tragically, when he was only 11-months of age, Nathan’s dad, Michael, committed suicide.
 His mom eventually remarried, but the struggles his family experienced in the aftermath of this devastating loss had a profound impact on his outlook on life, family, and politics.
 He, like his dad, believes in doing the right thing for the right reasons, even when it may be unpopular.